The Roseto Effect: What a Pennsylvania Town Taught Us About Community and Heart Disease

 The Korean Medicine Framework for Social Health

-Korean medicine does not have a concept called “social epidemiology,” but it has a framework that is deeply consistent with the Roseto finding: the understanding that emotional environment, psychological safety, and the quality of one’s social context directly regulate the Qi and Blood dynamics that govern organ function and longevity.
+Korean medicine does not have a concept called “social epidemiology,” but it has a framework that is deeply consistent with the Roseto finding: the understanding that emotional environment, psychological safety, and the quality of one’s social context directly influence the Qi and Blood dynamics that govern organ function and longevity.

-The Roseto community, in Korean medicine terms, was protected from cardiovascular disease because its social structure minimized the chronic negative emotional states — isolation, anxiety, status insecurity, unresolved grief — that impair the Heart and Liver systems most directly implicated in cardiovascular pathology.
-The social cohesion that Wolf described produced a collective emotional environment in which psychological safety was the norm, and this environment translated directly into physiological resilience.
+The Roseto community, in Korean medicine terms, was protected from cardiovascular disease because its social structure minimized the chronic negative emotional states — isolation, anxiety, status insecurity, unresolved grief — that affect the Heart and Liver systems most directly implicated in cardiovascular pathology.
+The social cohesion that Wolf described produced a collective emotional environment in which psychological safety was the norm, and this environment plausibly translated into physiological resilience.

 The Clinical Implication

-What I take from the Roseto Effect, and from the broader literature on social determinants of health, is a clinical obligation to treat social connection as a primary health variable rather than a soft factor that is mentioned after the important clinical discussion is concluded.
+What I take from the Roseto Effect, and from the broader literature on social determinants of health, is a clinical obligation to treat social connection as a primary health variable rather than a soft factor mentioned after the important clinical discussion is concluded.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.

-Posts created 103
+Posts created 222

 Related Posts